fastlane-community/fastlane-plugin-aws_sns/README.md

 ## About aws_sns

 [AWS SNS](https://aws.amazon.com/sns/) is fully manage push notification service.
-This plugin creates will create AWS SNS platform application for iOS and Android apps.
+This plugin creates an AWS SNS platform application for iOS and Android apps.

 iOS app are created by uploading a private key (p12) to AWS SNS - which can easily be created with [PEM](https://github.com/fastlane/fastlane/tree/master/pem)